grippy/yak/README.md

 1. Lexer
     - Done: Token parsing
     - Needs work:
-        - Parse `IdTrait`
-        - Package prefixed variable parsing...
-            - `my.pkg.variable1`
-            - `my.pkg.Type1`
-            - `my.pkg:func1`
         - Source code file, line, and column location
 2. AST Parsing
     - See [yak-ast TODO](./yak-ast/TODO.md) for done and needs work.
     - TBD: AST Validation
 3. AST -> IR
+    - Prototyped:
+        - Modules
+        - Functions
+        - Structs
-    - TBD
+        - Constants
 5. IR Validation
     - TBD: Type checks
 5. IR -> LLVM
+    - Prototyped:
+        - Modules: generates module `.ll` files
+        - Functions (stubbed)
+        - Structs (stubbed)
-    - TBD
+        - Constants (stubbed)
 6. Linking
-    - TBD
+    - Done: Links all `.ll` files and generates a package binary using `clang`

 # Unknowns

 This list is some of the big unknowns to figure out...

-- AST -> IR -> LLVM: what does each stage look like?
 - Memory management (gc vs lifetimes/borrow.
 Needs more research.)
 - Memory layouts (can we leverage Rust for this?)
 - String vs str: which one should we start with?